-Potential LEED Credits
+Potential\ LEED Credits

-- Energy and Atmosphere Credit 1 (1-3 pts). - Reduction in TRs, HVAC equipment, switch equipment, UPS, lighting and other energy needs. - The PON system helps the overall efficiency of the energy systems. - Innovation in Design Credit 1 (1-4 pts). - The PON system utilizes less equipment, resulting in less raw materials, less garbage, less transportation and reduced time for implementation and commissioning.
+- Energy and Atmosphere Credit 1 (1-3 pts). - Reduction in TRs, HVAC equipment, switch equipment, UPS, lighting and other energy needs. - The PON system helps the overall efficiency of the energy systems. - Innovation in Design Credit 1 (1-4 pts). - The PON system utilizes less equipment, resulting in less raw materials, less garbage, less transportation and reduced time for implementation and commissioning. - In addition, utilizing a fiber system ensures the life of the system extends beyond the life of a conventional "switched" system.